Frequently Asked Questions

 How does The Yard Ramp Guy sell new ramps for less than the factory?

 We have no bricks and mortar.
 Our overhead is very limited.
 Our web presence funnels all the leads we could hope for, so our marketing budget is lean.
 Rather than pricing along with other dealers and pocketing the additional profits, we pass the overhead savings on to our customers to win their business.

-Why does The Yard Ramp Guy feature only two yard ramp manufacturers?
+Why does The Yard Ramp Guy feature only three yard ramp manufacturers?

 There are a few other manufacturers making quality products but not, in our opinion, with the same commitment to the vertical product line.
 They also sell at price points beyond our business model.
 We would have no hesitation to re-sell one of their ramps as used.
 However, for most of our customers’ applications, they do not match our goal for being the most reliable and lowest priced yard ramp dealer in the country.

 Where do I find lifting straps for my forklift to off-load or load a yard ramp?

 - When off-loading a side-loaded ramp with one or two forklifts, the forklift driver will use a Nylon Lifting Sling with loops for the fork tine to slip through and lift.
 We refer customers to US Cargo Control.
 They can be reached at 800.404.7068.